Hritikraj8804/KodeKloud_Engineer/Linux_2/01_Create_a_Cron_Job.md

 Run the appropriate command based on the package manager used by your servers:`sudo yum install cronie`

 After installing the `cronie` package, start the `crond` service: `sudo systemctl start crond`

+To check if the `crond` service is running on a Nautilus app server, you can use the following command: `sudo systemctl status crond`